Feedback - From Slack to Discord - 13 months later

 ✅ Fantastic for community calls

 The Qovery community call is a monthly call where our team shares product updates, discusses upcoming features, makes cool demos, and answers community questions.
 This is a live and interactive meeting between the team and our users.
 For this event, we use a voice channel where all attendees jump in and interact.
-Discord is quite innovative here because they even launched a new feature called "stage channel" that mimics how a stage behaves on an event.
+Discord is quite innovative here because they even launched a new "stage channel" feature that mimics how a stage behaves on an event.
 If you are familiar with Twitter Spaces and Clubhouse, then "Stage Channel" is similar.

 ✅ More and more dev communities servers